SamKnows/backend-test/README.md

 2. Calculate the “mean“, “minimum“, “maximum“, and “median“ as well as “sample size“ for every hour (01 to 24)
 3. Persist the data into an efficient and optimised database schema

-Your solution needs to enable us to check a specific unit & metric (e.g. unit #1's download results), of a specific hour in the day (e.g. 9am or 1pm) and show the min, max, mean and median, as well as the number of data points from that time accross all the days in the same.
+Your solution needs to enable us to check a specific unit & metric (e.g. unit #1's download results), of a specific hour in the day (e.g. 9am or 1pm) and show the min, max, mean and median, as well as the number of data points from that

+accross all the days in the same.

 ## JSON
 Available here: `http://tech-test.sandbox.samknows.com/php-2.0/testdata.json`